What are the 5 Stages of Addiction Recovery?

-The transtheoretical model is not just used to substance abuse addictions.
+The transtheoretical model is not just used for substance abuse addictions.
 You can use it with any other addiction, to help see where you are, and how to get to the next step.
 For example, you could use it with a gambling addiction or an addiction to sex.

-In the pre-contemplation stage of gambling addiction, you may not know you have a problem, or you might be denial about it.
+In the pre-contemplation stage of gambling addiction, you may not know you have a problem, or you might be in denial about it.
 People close to you might have been telling you that you have an issue with the way you gamble, but you ignore them.

 You have come to an awareness that your relationship with gambling is not healthy.
-In this stage, you begin thinking about changing your relationship with gambling some time in the future.
+In this stage, you begin thinking about changing your relationship with gambling sometime in the future.

 You're preparing to take action to deal with your gambling addiction.
-You might speak with friends who have had issues with gambling, or you may check out if there is an Gamblers Anonymous group in your area.
+You might speak with friends who have had issues with gambling, or you may check out if there is a Gamblers Anonymous group in your area.